Loading ...

 to the overthrow of the Greek Byzantine Empire and the establishment of the Latin Empire in its placeledto the overthrow of the Greek Byzantine Empire and the establishment of the Latin Empire in its place

-in the Frankish seizure of Byzantium in 1204resultedin the Frankish seizure of Byzantium in 1204
+in the sack of Constantinople in 1204resultedin the sack of Constantinople in 1204

-in the sacking of the city of Constantinopleresultedin the sacking of the city of Constantinople
+in the partition of the Byzantine Empire of 1204resultedin the partition of the Byzantine Empire of 1204

 to the occupation of Constantinople and the creation of a Latin patriarchate there in 1204ledto the occupation of Constantinople and the creation of a Latin patriarchate there in 1204